sgsophiegriffiths/hangman/README.md

 # Hangman Game Repository

 Welcome to the Hangman Game repository!
-This repository contains a simple implementation of the classic word-guessing game in Python.
+This repository contains a simple implementation of the classic word-guessing game in Python.<br />
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.<br />
-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it. <br /> You can download and play the game on your local machine by following the instructions below.
+This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it. <br /> You can download and play the game on your local machine by following the instructions below.<br />

 ## How to Download and Play Hangman